one-drop/onedrop-android-code-challenge/README.md

 # One Drop Android Coding Challenge

 At One Drop we take great pride in the quality of our product and our engineering team’s software craft.
-As such, we request that engineer candidates submit a code challenge for us to make a general assessment of their expertise with the Android platform and software development as a whole.
+As such, we request that engineer candidates submit a code challenge to help us assess their expertise with the Android platform and software development as a whole.

 We know your time is valuable, so spend as much or as little time as you like.
 However, we designed this coding challenge so that it should not take more than 3-4 hours to complete.